-115.32(c) GEO policy 5.1.2-A, section III.G and H -1 indicates, unless client mandates require electronic verification, volunteers and contractors shall document through signature on the PREA Basic Training Acknowledgement Form that they understand the training they have received.
-The Auditor reviewed signed training acknowledgements from volunteers for the years 2018 and 2019.
+115.32 (c): GEO policy 5.1.2-A, section III.G and H indicates, unless client mandates require electronic verification, volunteers and contractors shall document through signature on the PREA Basic Training Acknowledgement Form that they understand the training they have received.
+The Auditor reviewed signed training acknowledgements from volunteers.